jlecomte/ascom-oag-focuser/README.md

 _Maybe.
 As indicated in the `LICENSE` file, I do not provide any official guarantee or support.
 That being said, if you open a GitHub issue in this repository and ask nicely, I will likely respond.
 Just make sure that you provide all the necessary details so that I understand what the issue might be.
 While on that note, keep in mind that troubleshooting an issue on your own is by far the best way to learn new things._

+**Gear drive or belt drive?
+Which one do you recommend?**

+_Because of the possibility of belt slippage, I recommend the gear drive.
+The enclosure is designed for that.
+A belt driven system would require minor tweaks to the enclosure, which are not hard to do in Freecad if you know a little about that software._

 **Why did you not use the `Stepper` or `AccelStepper` library in the Arduino firmware?**

 _It might seem strange that I decided to "manually" control the stepper motor instead of using the standard [`Stepper` library](https://www.arduino.cc/reference/en/libraries/stepper/) or the popular [`AccelStepper` library](https://www.arduino.cc/reference/en/libraries/accelstepper/).
 There are two reasons for that:_

 1. _I need to be able to handle incoming requests while the motor is moving, e.g., `COMMAND:FOCUSER:ISMOVING`.
 This is not possible with any of the aforementioned libraries._
 2. _To save power and to prevent heat buildup (particularly important since the motor will be inside a 3D printed enclosure), I de-energize the stepper motor by setting all the pins to LOW once it has reached the desired position.
 This is also not supported by any of the aforementioned libraries, and it makes a huge difference!
 If you don't believe me, try commenting out that part of the code, and play with the firmware for a little while (you don't even need to actively move the motor).
 Then, feel how hot the motor gets..._

-**Gear drive or belt drive?
-Which one do you recommend?**

-_I recommend the gear drive.
-The enclosure is designed for that.
-A belt driven system would require minor tweaks to the enclosure, which are not hard to do in Freecad if you know a little about that software._

 **Why is backlash compensation not implemented in the focuser driver?**